Noise-Guided Transport for Imitation Learning: Introduction

 \section{Introduction}

-The recent advent of pretrained, internet-scale vision–language models has made supervised learning techniques like behavioral cloning (BC) \citep{Pomerleau1989-nh} viable for imitation learning (IL) in the very large data regime \citep{Chi2023-is,Black2024-qk}, i.e.\ when tens of thousands of state-actions pairs are available.
-Yet, \textbf{in low-data regimes} where only a handful of expert demonstrations are available, BC often fails to generalize. \emph{This challenge is common in \textbf{healthcare applications} such as human gait analysis from impaired patients, where acquiring diverse, high-quality demonstrations is constrained by patient availability and clinical variability.} Limited diversity in demonstration data often leads BC to accumulate compounding errors at test time \citep{Ross2010-eb}.
-In this work, we devise a sample-efficient method for IL \citep{Bagnell2015-ni} to address scenarios with scarce expert data.
+The recent advent of pretrained, internet-scale vision–language models has made supervised learning techniques like behavioral cloning (BC) \citep{Pomerleau1989-nh} viable for imitation learning (IL) in the very large data regime \citep{Black2024-qk,Amin2025-xp}, where tens of thousands of state-actions pairs are available.
+Yet, \textbf{in low-data regimes} where only a handful of expert demonstrations are available, BC often fails to generalize.
+This challenge is common in healthcare applications such as human gait analysis from impaired patients, where acquiring diverse, high-quality demonstrations is constrained by (i) patient availability and (ii) clinical variability.
+Limited diversity in demonstrations often leads BC to accumulate compounding errors at test time \citep{Ross2010-eb}.
+In this work, we devise a sample-efficient method for IL to address scenarios with scarce expert data.

-Apprenticeship learning \citep{Abbeel2004-rb}---inverse RL (IRL) in an inner loop; RL in an outer loop---is shielded from the compounding errors BC suffers from.
+Apprenticeship learning \citep{Abbeel2004-rb} ---inverse RL (IRL) in an inner loop; RL in an outer loop--- mitigates the compounding errors BC suffers from by being online.
 Yet, IRL is tedious because it is ambiguous.
 This ambiguity was identified by \citet{Ziebart2008-fe} and solved with maximum entropy IRL (MaxEnt IRL). \citet{Finn2016-uj} later showed that GANs \citep{Goodfellow2014-yk} solve the same objective as MaxEnt IRL.
 These observations align with the sustained success of GAIL \citep{Ho2016-bv} in IL.
-Given our focus on sample efficiency---in terms of expert dataset size but also interactions with the world---we turn to the off-policy evolution of GAIL, specifically DAC \citep{Kostrikov2019-jo} and SAM \citep{Blonde2019-vc}.
-Inheriting from GANs, these adversarial IL approaches minimize the JS-divergence between the expert and the agent by using a binary classifier that is trained to discriminate between their respective state-action distributions.
+Given our focus on sample efficiency ---in terms of expert dataset size but also interactions with the world--- we turn to the off-policy evolution of GAIL, specifically DAC \citep{Kostrikov2019-jo} and SAM \citep{Blonde2019-vc}.
+Inheriting from GANs, these adversarial IL (AIL) approaches minimize the JS-divergence between the expert and the agent by using a binary classifier that is trained to discriminate between their respective state-action distributions.
+AIL has then quickly been extended to other divergences and distances \citep{Ghasemipour2019-ft,Ke2019-np}.